tim-peterson/crispria_ppi/README.md

 v8 multiplying rho's not taking abs() value of them

 got rid of sigmoid activation in output layer so predictions aren't binary but rather a scale.

+v9 TO-DO: use Huttlin Compass scores rather than binary 0/1 binding no binding